AustinKent/bbgm-ads/README.md

 `onlyInViewport` is an optional boolean parameter determining whether all ads will be refreshed or only ads that are currently on the screen.
 The default value is `false`, which will refresh all ads.

+Even with `onlyInViewport` is `true`, ads with `style="display: none"` will not be refreshed.
+You can use this to enable/disable ads.

 The return value is a promise that resolves to a boolean.
 Similar to the return value of `bbgmAds.init`, it returns `true` if everything worked normally and `false` if the refresh was skipped, either because it was too fast after the previous refresh (default: 1 second) or because `bbgmAds.init` has not yet completed.
 Nothing bad happens in that case. `bbgmAds.refresh` just does nothing if `bbgmAds.init` is not complete, so you can probably ignore the return value.